 Although Respondent's misconduct does not involve a misrepresentation to a court, it is clearly behavior that undermines the public's confidence in the legal profession.
-Reporting of CLE compliance is on the honor system.
+Reporting of CLE compliance is on the honor-system.
 The State Bar relies on an attorney's word when reporting compliance.
-When an attorney takes advantage of an honor system, it undermines the public's confidence in the legal profession.
-Thus, Respondent's misconduct is serious and warrants actual suspension.
+When an attorney takes advantage of an honor-system to lie, it undermines the public's confidence in the legal profession.
+Thus, although Respondent did not lie to a court, his misconduct is still serious and warrants actual suspension.

 Standard 2.3 clearly applies to the present case.
-However, since there is no harm to a client and since the matter involves only a single act of misconduct, a level of discipline at the low-end range of discipline is consistent with the purposes of attorney sanctions.
+However, since there is no harm to a client and since the matter involves only a single act of misconduct, a level of discipline at the low-end range of discipline, pursuant to standard 2.3, is consistent with the purposes of attorney sanctions.
 As the present case is analogous to Drociak, in that Respondent made a misrepresentation in order to circumvent requirements imposed for important policy reasons, an equivalent level of discipline is supported.

 Thus, 30 days' actual suspension is appropriate in this matter.